heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ### Step 6: Push the file to your remote repository

-Now that you've committed your file run `git push` to publish your changes to your remote repository (GitHub.com).
+Now that you've committed your file, run `git push` to publish your changes to your remote repository.

 ## See also